cgruber/brackets/README.md

-# brackets
+# Brackets
-A simple toy to check balanced brackets in different programming languages.
+A simple toy to check balanced brackets, implemented in different programming languages.